African Union

 The US relies on existing federal laws and guidelines to regulate AI but aims to introduce AI legislation and a federal regulation authority.

-There are bills and proposed amendments to existing laws that do not aim to directly regulate AI but may impact the use and/or development of AI in South Korea.
+There are existing laws and proposed amendments to such laws that do not aim to directly regulate AI but may impact the use and/or development of AI in South Korea.
 A non-exhaustive list of examples includes the following:

-As noted above, there are currently no specific laws or regulations in South Korea that directly regulate AI.
-Under the proposed AI Act, high-risk areas are listed that may have a significant impact on the safety, health, and protection of fundamental rights of the public.
-These areas include energy, healthcare, medical devices, nuclear facilities, biometric information in criminal investigations or arrests, artificial intelligence for judgment and evaluation purposes that have a significant impact on the rights and obligations of individuals (such as recruitment or loan screening), transportation (including autonomous driving, transportation facilities, and transportation systems), and artificial intelligence used by the state, local governments, and public institutions to make decisions that affect the public.5
+Under the AI Act, high-risk areas are listed that may have a significant impact on the safety, health, and protection of fundamental rights of the public.
+These areas include energy, healthcare, medical devices, nuclear facilities, biometric information in criminal investigations or arrests, artificial intelligence for judgment and evaluation purposes that have a significant impact on the rights and obligations of individuals (such as recruitment or loan screening), transportation (including autonomous driving, transportation facilities, and transportation systems), and artificial intelligence used by the state, local governments, and public institutions to make decisions that affect the public.

 In South Korea, there are several government bodies and ministries involved in regulating and overseeing the use and development of AI.
-Such regulators include below:
+Such regulators include:

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.